 So, what’s going on here?
 How can a poisonous plant provide food for people all over the world?
 First, the plant is always eaten cooked, rather than raw.
 Cooking it breaks down the crystals, rendering them harmless.
-Additionally, some species are more toxic than others and the plants used as a food source are not necessarily the same varieties found in your yard.
+Additionally, some species are more toxic than others and the parts of this plant used as a food source are not necessarily the same varieties found in your yard.

 Elephant Ear Plant Safety

 Although elephant ears are not as toxic as Dieffenbachia, it’s a good idea to be careful, especially if you have young children or pets.
 The leaves and stems are the most toxic parts of the plants.
-Even touching them can cause skin irritation and itching, and if you get the sap in your eyes, your eyes will sting and burn for several hours.
+Even exposure as simple as touching them can cause skin irritation and itching and blisters, and if you get the plant sap in your eyes, your eyes will sting and burn for several hours.

-If your child or pet ingests the leaves, the first symptoms are a tingly or burning feeling in the mouth or lips.
+If your child or pet ingests the leaves, the first symptoms are a tingly or burning feeling in the mouth or lips and mouth irritation.
 Elephant ear poisoning is rarely fatal, unless large amounts are eaten.
 Below are some of the other symptoms associated with this plant:

 - Severe burning or redness of the eyes

-- Swelling of the tongue, lips and eyes
+- Swelling of the tongue, throat, lips and eyes

 If you love elephant ear plants, but you’ve got young children or pets, you might try a few strategies to prevent accidental poisoning.
 First, place the plants where they’re out of reach.
 Grow the plants in the front yard, rather than the backyard, where children and pets are more likely to play.
 Teach your kids not to touch or eat any plant in the yard.
 Another option would be to grow smaller varieties of elephant plants in hanging containers.
 Just be sure to remove any fallen leaves promptly!